-To determine the effectiveness of a noise barrier's ability to provide abatement for the thirty (30) impacted homes in NSA 7 (Westfield Lakes) several barrier scenarios were evaluated.
+To determine the effectiveness of a noise barrier's ability to provide abatement for the thirty (30) impacted homes in NSA 7 (Westfield Lakes), several barrier scenarios were evaluated.
 The analysis included the evaluation of a standard post and panel barrier near the ROW line as well as an option offset from the southbound shoulder edge of pavement.
-It was determined that post and panel option near the ROW line was not possible because it conflicted with the utilities and associated easements.
-The only viable placement option is summarized below.
+It was determined that the post and panel option near the ROW line, behind the pond, was not possible because it conflicted with the utilities and associated easements.
+The viable placement option is summarized below.

-Option 1 - this barrier option is designed to provide a 20-foot tall post and panel barrier offset from the edge of the shoulder pavement on the berm between the roadway and pond.
-This barrier provides abatement to all thirty (30) impacted residences as well as eleven (11) non-impacted.
-The average noise reduction is 7.5 dB(A) with the greatest reduction predicted to be 10.0 dB(A).
+• Option 1b - this barrier option is designed to provide a two-segment 20-foot tall post and panel barrier [referred to as NW-4 and NW-4B in the design plans], offset from the edge of the shoulder pavement on the berm between the roadway and ponds.
+Segment 1 starts at station 1086+25 and ends at 1114+03 to overlap Segment 2 which starts at station 1113+40 and ends at station 1132+55 to overlap the proposed offset shoulder barrier in Project Segment #429-152, discussed on the following page.
+This barrier provides abatement to all thirty (30) impacted residences and forty-six (46) non-impacted.
+The average noise reduction is 8.7 dB(A), with the greatest reduction predicted to be 10.4 dB(A).

-Option 1 meets all accoustic and cost criteria and is the CFX preferred option to carry forward into the project's final design.
+Option 1b meets all acoustic and cost criteria and is the CFX preferred option to carry forward into the project's final design.
 An illustration and summary of the barrier options are provided in Appendix D1 - Pages D1-7 and D1-8, and Appendix E2 - Page E1-5, respectively.